 Use a vacuum to remove as much mildew as possible.
 Next, combine equal parts rubbing (isopropyl) alcohol and water, and then lightly sponge the upholstery with this mixture to kill the spores.
 If in doubt about colorfastness, spot test first.

 Once you’ve applied the rubbing alcohol mixture, let the area air dry.

 Combine equal parts rubbing (isopropyl) alcohol and water, then wipe the stained area with a cloth lightly dampened in this solution and allow it to thoroughly dry.

 For laminated surfaces, wipe the affected area using a cloth lightly dampened in equal parts white vinegar and water.

 If the item is a book and several pages require treatment, fan them open then sprinkle with cornstarch to absorb excess moisture.
 Allow the cornstarch to sit in place overnight, then shake or brush it out of the book.

-Water well, then spray the mildewed leaves with a solution of 1 tablespoon baking soda, half teaspoon liquid soap and 1 gallon of water.
+Water the plant well, then spray the mildewed leaves with a solution of 1 tablespoon baking soda, a half teaspoon liquid soap, and 1 gallon of water.